There are a number of basic components that any good design brief includes.

 In this article we’ll examine the basics needed for a great design brief which should help ease your design work and avoid any problems with your clients.

-Here are the most basic parts of a design brief:
+Here are the essential elements of a good design brief:

 The first thing you need to find out is what your client wants from their new design.
 Is this a redesign or reworking of an existing site, or is it a completely new design?
 Do they already have solid ideas for what they want their site to do or are their ideas more vague?

-Getting your clients to nail down what their site goals are is important to creating a design that they’ll be satisfied with.
-After all, you’ll approach a design that’s meant to raise awareness or educated differently from one that’s meant to specifically sell a product or service.
+Getting your clients to nail down what their site goals are is important in creating a design that they’ll be satisfied with.
+After all, you’ll approach a design that’s meant to raise awareness differently from one that’s meant to specifically sell a product or service.

 What clients don’t often understand is that by knowing ahead of time what kind of budget they have to work with, you can tailor your services to give them the most benefit for their money.
 This is the part you need to stress to your clients, and be prepared to meet some resistance.

 Schedule is almost as important as budget.
 Some clients have no idea how long it takes to design a great website.
 They don’t understand that good design takes time, and that it’s not just a matter of creating a pretty picture.